mP1/walkingkooka-spreadsheet-server/README.md

 > http://server/api-doc/index.html

 - Simple payloads are present.
-- The definitions of some JSON types are not present [TODO](https://github.com/mP1/walkingkooka-spreadsheet-server/issues/480)
 - To examine the JSON form examining tests will be required.

 ### Plugin